smipi1/Milestone2-_BBS5_Factory_dashbord/README.md

 This Dashboard will be used mainly by a owner of solar pannels.
 To have an overwiew of the monthly, daily enery that was produced by the solor pannels.

-The user will also be able to do inspection on usaged and production also will have and idea what is the impact of the sunpower forcast on the production.
+The user will also be able to do inspection on usaged and production and will have and idea what is the impact of the sunpower forcast on the production.

 Click [here](https://lemoenskil.github.io/Milestone2-_BBS5_Factory_dashbord/) to see the website.